SaratChandraV/Question-Answering-of-a-document/README.md

-# Question-Answering-of-a-document-with-Fine-tuned-LLM
+# Question-Answering-of-a-document
-A sample project to show case fine tuning of NLP Model for question Answering purpose using Keras and Huggingface transformers.
+A sample project to showcase fine-tuning of the NLP Model for question-answering purposes using Keras and Huggingface transformers.